(approx) 2 Hours

 Features, Description, Reviews, Q&A, Specs & Installation

 Superior Protection.
-Looking for a bull bar that will provide superior front end protection for your Chevrolet?
-Then look no further than the Barricade 3 inch Bull Bar – Black.
+Looking for a bull bar that will provide superior front end protection for your Silverado 1500?
+Look no further than the Barricade 3-Inch Bull Bar; Black.
 Engineered to handle bumps and bruises with confidence, you won’t have to worry about off-road hazards that may happen.

 Lighting Accommodation.
-This tubular bull bar is designed to accommodate two auxiliary lights.
-In fact, there are two auxiliary light mounts integrated into this dynamic design.
+This tubular bull bar is designed to accommodate 2 auxiliary lights.
+In fact, there are 2 auxiliary light mounts integrated into this dynamic design.

 Application.
-The Barricade 3 inch Bull Bar - Black is manufactured to be a direct fit for 2019-2020 Chevrolet Silverado 1500 models.
+The Barricade 3-Inch Bull Bar; Black is manufactured to be a direct fit for 2019-2021 Chevrolet Silverado 1500 models.
 Does not fit Silverado 1500 Legacy models.

 Shop All Truck Parts And Accessories

 Shop All Truck Bumpers

 CA Residents: WARNING: Cancer and Reproductive Harm - www.P65Warnings.ca.gov